 Informal Economy Budget Analysis (IEBA) examines how government budgets address the needs and interests of different groups of informal workers.
-It also investigates what opportunities exist for informal workers (or their representatives) to participate at different stages of the budget process.
+It also explores what opportunities exist for informal workers (or their representatives) to participate at different stages of the budget process.

 Each case focused on both the national budget and a city budget.
 In each case, country researchers drafted detailed research reports.
 See:

 A policy dialogue was held to share and discuss the findings with membership-based organizations of informal workers and other relevant stakeholders.

 Debbie Budlender drafted popular versions of these reports.
 See:

 Read the consolidated report summarizing the findings from the four cities: Budlender, D. Informal Economy Budget Analysis in Brazil, Pakistan, Peru and Philippines .
 WIEGO Working Paper No. 11.

 Debbie Budlender also drafted a guide on how to conduct informal economy budget analyses.
 This guide is aimed at researchers and others who might like to undertake IEBAs in other cities and countries.
 See: